realmistic/economics-workshop-dec-2024/README.md

 - Coding **dashboards**, debugging **JavaScript**, or dealing with **CSS styles**.
 - Handling **containerization** and deployment.

 AI tools have helped me bridge these gaps, saving time and energy (at <$20/month).
-I’m focusing on what I do best while letting technology handle the rest.
+I'm focusing on what I do best while letting technology handle the rest.

 ---